Dye Sublimation Explained

 The basic dye sublimation process uses special heat-sensitive dyes to print graphics, text and virtually any image onto special transfer paper.
 The paper is then placed on the pre-cut fabric pattern and both are placed into a heat press.

-When the heating cycle is completed, the image on the paper has been transferred to the item and has actually reformed into or underneath the surface.
+When the heating cycle is completed, the image on the paper has been transferred to the fabric and has actually bonded with the fabric at the molecular level.
 Run your finger across the surface of a sublimated garment and you will feel nothing but the fabric.

 This is why dye sublimation can’t be done on natural materials, such as 100% cotton.
 Natural fibers and non-coated materials which have no "pores" to open cannot accept the gas vapor.
 The dye particles are designed to bond with polyester, and ignore everything else.
 It is like trying to mix oil and water with most natural materials.